julianjarjour/julianjarjour.github.io/_musings/escapism-aia.md

 <div class="context">I wrote this essay for my first semester English course.
 If you're not familiar with Tony Kushner's play <em>Angels in America</em>, maybe the scene described in the first paragraph will inspire you to check it out.</div>

-The delusional, Valium-addicted Mormon, Harper Pitt, upon discovering that her sexually unsatisfying husband Joe had always secretly longed for a phallus, finds herself rejoicing in the middle of an Antarctic flurry.
+<span class="dc">T</span>he delusional, Valium-addicted Mormon, Harper Pitt, upon discovering
+that her sexually unsatisfying husband Joe had always secretly longed for a phallus, finds herself rejoicing in the middle of an Antarctic flurry.
 In the “cold shelter for the shattered,” betwixt mountains of ice and below an